manigandham/serilog-sinks-googlecloudlogging/README.md

 Log.Logger = new LoggerConfiguration().ReadFrom.Configuration(config).CreateLogger();
 ```

-#### GCP authentication:
+## GCP Authentication:

-This library uses the [`Google-Cloud-Dotnet`](https://googleapis.github.io/google-cloud-dotnet/) libraries which authenticate using the [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) found on the host.
-This is automatic on GCE VMs or you can use the [`gcloud`](https://cloud.google.com/sdk/) SDK to authenticate manually.
-The service account must have the [`Logs Writer`](https://cloud.google.com/logging/docs/access-control) permission to send logs.
+This library uses the [Google Cloud .NET](https://cloud.google.com/dotnet/docs) client libraries which authenticate using the [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) found on the host.
+This is automatic on Google Cloud (GCE, GKE, Cloud Run, AppEngine) or you can use the [gcloud SDK](https://cloud.google.com/sdk/) to authenticate manually.

+The service account requires the [`Logs Writer`](https://cloud.google.com/logging/docs/access-control) permission to send logs.

 ## Sink Options

 Name | Default | Description
 ---- | ------- | -----------
 `ProjectId` | | Google Cloud project ID where logs will be sent.
 Will be automatically set to host project if running in GCP, otherwise required.
-`ResourceType` | `global` | Resource type for all log output.
+`ResourceType` | `"global"` | Resource type for all log output.
 Will be automatically discovered if running in GCP, otherwise required.
-Must be one of the supported types listed in the  [cloud logging documentation](https://cloud.google.com/logging/docs/api/v2/resource-list).
+See [Monitored Resources and Services](https://cloud.google.com/logging/docs/api/v2/resource-list) for supported types.
-`LogName` | `Default` | Name of the log.
-This is required if `UseSourceContextAsLogName` is false.
+`LogName` | `"Default"` | Name of the log.
 `Labels` | | `Dictionary<string, string>` of properties added to all log entries.
 `ResourceLabels` | | `Dictionary<string, string>` of properties added to all log entries, at the resource level.
 See [Monitored Resources and Services](https://cloud.google.com/logging/docs/api/v2/resource-list) for recognized labels.
-`UseSourceContextAsLogName` | True | The log name for a log entry will be set to the [SourceContext](https://github.com/serilog/serilog/wiki/Writing-Log-Events#source-contexts) property if it's available.
+`UseSourceContextAsLogName` | True | The log name for a log entry will be set to the [SourceContext](https://github.com/serilog/serilog/wiki/Writing-Log-Events#source-contexts) property if available.
-`UseJsonOutput` | False | Serialize log entries as JSON objects instead of strings to preserve structure and data types for rich querying.
+`UseJsonOutput` | False | Serialize log entries as JSON for structured logging.
 See details below.
-`UseLogCorrelation` | False | Integrate logs with Cloud Trace by setting `Trace`, `SpanId`, `TraceSampled` properties on the LogEvent.
+`UseLogCorrelation` | False | Integrate logs with [Cloud Trace](https://cloud.google.com/trace) by setting `Trace`, `SpanId`, `TraceSampled` properties if available.
-`GoogleCredentialJson` | | GCP client libraries use [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
-If these are not available or you need to use other credentials, set the JSON text of a credential file directly.
 `ServiceName` | | Name of the service added as metadata to log entries.
 Required to forward logged exceptions to Google Cloud Error Reporting.
 Must also set `UseJsonOutput` to true.
 `ServiceVersion` | | Version of the service added as metadata to log entries.
+`GoogleCredentialJson` | | GCP client libraries use [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application).
+If these are not available or you need to use other credentials, set the content of a JSON credential file directly.

-#### Output Type
+## Logging Output

-Serilog uses structured logging which means each log line is a formatting template with attached properties that are combined to create the final output.
-When `UseJsonOutput` is false, the output is sent as `TextPayload` to GCP with any properties serialized to string key/value labels.

-If `UseJsonOutput` is set to true, the output will be sent as `JsonPayload` to maintain the original data types.
-This is helpful for querying child properties or numeric values in the Log Viewer, and will also capture property names even if they have null values.
+Serilog uses structured logging but logs are sent to GCP as a `TextPayload` with properties serialized to string labels by default.
+Enable `UseJsonOutput` to send logs as a `JsonPayload` with the proper data types.
+This provides richer logs with better querying support and will also capture property names even if they have null values.

-WARNING: JSON output only accepts numeric values as `double` so all numbers will be converted.
+*NOTE*: JSON output only accepts numeric values as `double` so all numbers will be converted.
 Large integers and floating-point values will lose precision.
 If you want the exact value preserved then log it as a string instead.

 #### Log Level Mapping